Copyright and permissions

 Can I use British Museum content in my article if it is published in an Open Access journal?

-If the journal where you would like to publish our content is published under a license that is less restrictive than ours (for example, CC BY-SA, which allows commercial uses) or more restrictive than ours (for example, CC BY-NC-ND, which doesn’t allow the creation of derivative works) you may not use our content without asking us for permission first.
+If the journal where you would like to publish our content is published under a licence that is less restrictive than ours (for example, CC BY-SA, which allows commercial uses) or more restrictive than ours (for example, CC BY-NC-ND, which doesn’t allow the creation of derivative works) you may not use our content without asking us for permission first.

 What if the journal is published by a charity?

 Again, it depends.
-Some charitable uses could be made within the Creative Commons Attribution-NonCommercial-ShareAlike license.
+Some charitable uses could be made within the Creative Commons Attribution-NonCommercial-ShareAlike licence.
 However, Creative Commons differentiates between uses, rather than between users, for its definitions of commercial and non-commercial uses.
 This means, for example, that:

 - If a charity or not-for-profit society sells products in order to carry out or support itself, the activity is commercial because the sales (as opposed to free distribution) of the products are ‘primarily intended or directed toward a commercial advantage’, even if the commercial advantage is in the public interest of supporting the charity.